 You might consider eLearning options to train for some of these skills, especially mobile microlearning resources that are easy to reference back to.
 Some industries have also had great success with AR/VR learning, and others prefer to offer blended learning that includes both instructor-led and digital modules.

 The goal is to offer hard skills training that is relevant, engaging, and supportive of the types of hard skills your employees need to do their job.

-Blending hard skills and soft skills
+How to train for both hard skills and soft skills

 This might be as simple as modifying training modules to be completed in teams, highlighting teambuilding and collaboration.
 You might also include time for reflection and refinement in each training session.
 This gives employees practice in analyzing what they did well and identifying their growing edges.

 As you plan your training sessions for your new hires or long-term employees, don’t think hard skills vs. soft skills.
 EdgePoint Learning can help you find a training approach to both that works for what your employees need right now.
-Get in touch today.
+Get in touch today to learn more.